alinex/node-scripter/README.md

 - debug - instance to output debugging messages
 - report - specific report object to add to
+- sendmail(job, args, cb) - send an email without ending the script (another one will be send if the script finishes, prevent last mail with process.exit)

 You may use them like: